MarcoGiordano96/DS_works/CTR Optimisation (GSC)/CTR_optimisation.md

 Future improvements may include expanding the original data set with other sources, such as Screaming Frog, Google Analytics or other SEO tools (ie. SEMRush or Hrefs).

+## What’s next and what to consider

+Random Forest cannot do extrapolation, since the average of samples cannot fall outside their ranges.
+For this reason, you should totally avoid applying this kind of model to new data that fall outside the range on which you trained.
+Linear Regression can extrapolate data but it performed really poorly and it is not a viable option.

+Nonetheless, there are some solutions to try next, for instance neural nets, SVM Regression or Regression-Enhanced Random Forests.
+The possibility to extrapolate data is something that may improve your CTR optimization process.